-Use Hot Cream not Boiling Cream
+Use Hot Cream, Not Boiling Cream

-Ingredients in Nutella Ganache
+Nutella Ganache Ingredients

-How To Make Nutella Ganache
+Step-by-Step: How to Make Nutella Ganache

 Step 1: Prepare the Chocolate